 - Whisk (or fork) and rubber spatula

 - Kitchen scale – I highly recommend weighing your ingredients for most accurate results, especially the flour!
-This is the primary way I bake these days as it is much more precise than using measuring cups (and there are fewer dishes to clean).

 - Optional: parchment paper muffin liners (I swear these are the best – they don’t stick to the muffins!)